 - Doug Tedford had been working for the translation division with Quiché.
 He learned his Quiché from books and lacked the practical knowledge that Hugh had.

 - John Bringhurst ended his mission in the Kekchí area only a few months before.
-He mastered the language and loved the people.
+He had mastered the language and loved the people.

 - Margaret Blair, Dr. Blair’s daughter, came to work on radio programs in Momostenango.